Unclegeenoo/Data-Science-Portfolio/Complex Projects/README.md

       * 6.4 Cleaned, wrangled, prepared data
         * 6.4.1 Converted chr to date in Date column
         * 6.4.2 Converted chr to num in columns with transaction amounts
-        * 6.4.3 trimmed white spaces (retroactively in Excel)
+        * 6.4.3 trimmed white spaces (in Excel)
+        * 6.4.4 added columns to main data frame for easier future analysis (month, year, absolute values, etc.)
-      * 6.5 Analysis actions and questions answered 6.5.1 Calculated turnover for indvidual accounts and overall 6.5.1 How much was spent on each category by classification and transaction count 6.5.2 How many transactions by classification 6.5.3 How many operations and what kind, total spent on operation types 6.5.4 How much was spent by each account owner per category/operation and transaction amounts
+      * 6.5 Analysis actions and questions answered
+        * 6.5.1 Calculated turnover for indvidual accounts and overall
+        * 6.5.1 How much was spent on each category by classification and transaction count
+        * 6.5.2 How many transactions by classification
+        * 6.5.3 How many operations and what kind, total spent on operation types
+        * 6.5.4 How much was spent by each account owner per category/operation and transaction amounts
+        * 6.5.5 What years and months brought the most revenue, profit in general and for each category/classification
+        * 6.5.6 Total Turnover, turnover per year, month, acct. owner, turnover per category, classification

+        * 6.5.x Joined data

  * 7.0 Analysis of Attendance Data (R Studio)